jaeheejung/jaeheejung.github.io/papers.md

 Jung, Jae-Hee and Zeynep Somer-Topcu.
 "United We Stand, Divided We Fall?
 The Effects of Parties’ Brexit Rhetoric on Voters’ Perceptions of Party Positions." _Revise and resubmit_.

 Jung, Jae-Hee and Margit Tavits.
-"Counter-Stereotypes and Attitudes Toward Gender and LGBTQ Equality." _Under review_.
+"Do Referendums Change Voter Attitudes?" _Under review_.

 Jung, Jae-Hee and Margit Tavits.
-"Do Referendums Change Voter Attitudes?" _Under review_.
+"Counter-Stereotypes and Attitudes Toward Gender and LGBTQ Equality."

 Jung, Jae-Hee.
 "Voters' Preferences for Moral Representation."